Alienor134/image_segmentation/README.md

 # Preamble

-This repository contains the code used to analyse the data acquired during the development of project LIGHTNING (TODO: link).
+This repository contains the code used to analyse the data acquired during the development of project LIGHTNING (https://www.nature.com/articles/s41467-022-29172-0).
 In this repo you also have the opportunity to test the segmentation code on your own fluorescence images/movies, either online or on your computer by cloning the repo (see below).

 As for the code applied to LIGHTNING data (folder: codes_lightning):